gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 Further experiments for graph-level prediction tasks were performed on datasets from popular leaderboards like [OGBG](https://ogb.stanford.edu/docs/graphprop/#ogbg-mol) (MolPCBA, MolHIV) and [benchmarking-GNNs](https://paperswithcode.com/paper/benchmarking-graph-neural-networks) (ZINC) which also showed Graphormers consistently outperforming top-performing GNNs.

-By using the ensemble with [ExpC](https://arxiv.org/abs/2012.07219), Graphormer was able to reach a 0.1200 MAE and win the graph-level track in OGB Large-Scale Challenge.
+By using the ensemble with [ExpC](https://arxiv.org/abs/2012.07219), Graphormer was able to reach a 0.1200 MAE and win the graph-level track in the OGB Large-Scale Challenge.

 ### Comparison against State-of-the-Art Molecular Representation Models

 Let's first take a look at [GROVER](https://arxiv.org/abs/2007.02835), a transformer-based GNN boasting 100 million parameters and pre-trained on a massive dataset of 10 million unlabeled molecules.

 The authors further fine-tune GROVER on MolHIV and MolPCBA to achieve competitive performance along with supplying additional molecular features such as morgan fingerprints and other 2D features.
-Note that Random Forest model fitted on these features alone outperform that GNN model showing the huge boost in performance granted by the same.
+Note that the Random Forest model fitted on these features alone outperforms the GNN model, showing the huge boost in performance granted by the same.

-However Graphormer manages to outperform it consistently on the benchmarks without even using the additional features (known to boost performance), which showcases it increases expressiveness of complex information.
+However, Graphormer manages to outperform it consistently on the benchmarks without even using the additional features (known to boost performance), which showcases it increases the expressiveness of complex information.

 Table 2: Comparison between Graphormer and GROVER on MolHIV